phdonn/LoL-Match-Prediction/README.md

 For wins (1), the model captures 75% of all wins (recall) and ensures that 76% of predicted wins are accurate (precision).
 These metrics highlight the model's robustness and consistency across both classes.
 Compared to the baseline model, the optimized hyperparameters have slightly improved overall accuracy and balanced class performance, solidifying the model’s predictive reliability for the League of Legends match outcomes.

+### Final Model Features and Rationale:

+For the final model, we added two engineered features:
+1. **Kills-to-Deaths Ratio (`kills_deaths_ratio`)**: This feature captures the efficiency of teams in converting engagements into favorable outcomes.
+High kill-to-death ratios typically correlate with better team coordination and dominance in matches, making it a strong indicator of match performance.
+2. **Gold and Experience Interaction (`gold_xp_interaction`)**: This feature models the interaction between gold difference and experience difference, reflecting a team's overall advantage in terms of resources and level progression.
+Teams with advantages in both aspects often have a better chance of winning matches.

+These features were chosen based on their alignment with the **data-generating process**:
+- A team’s kill-to-death ratio directly reflects the team's ability to execute plays successfully during the game.
+- The combination of gold and experience advantage provides a holistic measure of resource control, which is pivotal for predicting match outcomes.

+### Modeling Algorithm and Hyperparameters:

+The final model utilized a **Random Forest Classifier**, an ensemble-based decision tree algorithm.
+This choice was motivated by Random Forest's ability to handle non-linear relationships and interactions between features effectively while being resistant to overfitting due to its bagging approach.

+#### **Best Hyperparameters**:
+- `max_depth`: 5 (limits the tree depth to control complexity and overfitting).
+- `min_samples_split`: 10 (ensures sufficient data in splits for stable decisions).
+- `n_estimators`: 200 (uses 200 trees for robust predictions).

+These hyperparameters were identified using **GridSearchCV** with 3-fold cross-validation to balance bias and variance while finding the best combination.

+### Improvement Over Baseline Model:

+1. **Performance Gains**:
+   - **Final Model Accuracy**: 75.57% (marginal improvement over the baseline's 75.56%).
+   - **Balanced Precision, Recall, and F1-scores**: The final model maintains a consistent balance across classes while leveraging the additional features to capture more nuanced patterns.

+2. **Enhanced Interpretability**:
+   - The inclusion of `kills_deaths_ratio` and `gold_xp_interaction` reflects more granular team performance metrics, adding domain-specific relevance to the model.
+   - Feature importance analysis showed that the newly added features contributed significantly to the model’s predictions.

+3. **Robustness**:
+   - With optimized hyperparameters, the final model avoids overfitting while capturing essential interactions between features.

+### Conclusion:

+The final model builds on the baseline by incorporating features that are rooted in the mechanics of gameplay and are likely to influence match outcomes.
+The hyperparameter tuning process ensured a balance between model complexity and generalization.
+While the accuracy improvement is slight, the final model’s strength lies in its enhanced interpretability and its ability to leverage meaningful gameplay features, making it a more robust predictor of match outcomes.

 ## **Graph 1: Baseline Feature Importance**
 <iframe